-- " Start planning now!
-Register for a free Profile Page account at eligibilitycenter.org for information on NCAA initial-eligibility requirements - Find your high school's list of NCAA-approved core courses at - eligibilitycenter.org/courselist to ensure you are taking the right courses, and earn the best grades possible! - " If you are being actively recruited by an NCAA school and have a Profile Page account, transition it to the right Certification account. - " Monitor the task list in your NCAA Eligibility Center account for next steps. - " At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - " If you fall behind academically, ask your high school counselor for help finding approved courses you can take. - " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you are on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - " Request your final amateurism certification beginning April 1 (fall enrollees) or Oct.
-1 (winter/spring enrollees) in your Eligibility Center account at eligibilitycenter.org. - " Complete your final NCAA-approved core courses as you prepare for graduation. - " After you graduate, ask your high school counselor to upload your final official transcript with proof of graduation to your Eligibility Center account.
+- REGISTER - " If you are being actively recruited by an NCAA school and have a Profile Page account, transition it to the right Certification account. - " Monitor the task list in your NCAA Eligibility Center account for next steps. - " At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account. - " If you fall behind academically, ask your high school counselor for help finding approved courses you can take. - GRADE - " Ensure your sports participation information is correct in your Eligibility Center account. - " Check with your high school counselor to make sure you are on track to complete the required number of NCAA-approved core courses and graduate on time with your class. - " At the end of the school year, ask your high school counselor from each school you have attended to upload an official transcript to your Eligibility Center account.